webrcade/webrcade-docs/docs/apps/emulators/mastersystem/index.md

 ## Battery-backed SRAM

 Some Master System cartridges include battery-backed SRAM as a means of preserving state between sessions.
 The Master System application supports persisting this SRAM state into the browser's local storage.
-The SRAM contents will be persisted to local storage whenever the top-level menu is displayed (or the game is existed).
+The SRAM contents will be persisted to local storage whenever the pause screen is displayed (or the game is existed).
 Therefore, the menu should be displayed periodically for games that support battery-backed SRAM to ensure the state is properly persisted.

 ## Feed